FrankTheSnape99/green-and-serene-website/README.md

 Green and Serene

 Personal flutter project for a veggie/vegan coffee shop in Archway, London.
-All about good coffee, healthy lifesyle and healthy food.
+All about good coffee, healthy lifestyle and healthy food.

 Just experimenting with design, layout, and a simple clean look.